 New jobs and improved environmental conditions in Africa and our oceans as a result of plastic recycling.

-We have all seen pictures of plastic waste floating in our oceans, but where does this plastic garbage actually come from?
+We have all seen pictures of plastic waste floating in our oceans, but where does this plastic garbage come from?
 The majority of the plastic in our oceans doesn't get dumped there directly, rivers carry it to the sea.
-Our approach is therefore to get down to the root of the problem and not let the plastic get into the sea.
+Our approach is, therefore, to get down to the root of the problem and not let the plastic get into the sea.

 The forest area in Kenya currently makes up only 3% of the country.
 Due to daily use and the lack of alternatives to raw materials, entire areas are partially cut down.
 This leads to sinking groundwater and thus to erosion and floods, which not only complicates the food production but also the weather conditions.
 With our alternative building material, we can ensure less wood is required and that our project will have a positive impact.
 Plastic4Good, simple as that.

 All our products are sustainable and fair produced.
 Even our printing ink is ecological.